 Many pro-EU voters feel the Union, for all its faults, is a good thing in principle.
 So it could be if the faults could be fixed and the project directed towards helpful and achievable goals.
 However, the direction the Union is taking derives from a rigid and unchanging ideology; as things are the EU cannot be mended; it is static, rigid and irreversible.

 The EU is protectionist.
 As a customs union with a particular bias towards agriculture the EU makes it hard for African farmers to earn the hard currency their countries need to grow out of poverty.
-It has also managed to displace African fisherman from their native seas and plundered itself them (like it has our own):
+It has also managed to displace African fisherman from their native seas and plundered them itself (like it has our own):

 What About the Workers?